loonyuni/loonyuni.github.io/source/_posts/2014-12-11-empowerment-project.markdown

 comments: true
 published: true
 categories: [life, music]
-keywords: youny, kuang, singing, whitney, houston, cover
+keywords: "youny, kuang, singing, whitney, houston, cover"
 ---

 So in FemSex we have had many different projects, all very meaningful, the last one that we had to do was empowerment.
 Some FemSexies did guided meditation, danced, EFT, and *more* ;).
 It was anything that empowers you, or deals with empowerment.
 So I wrote the little speech below, and performed a song.
 Because I can't sing through written words, I recorded a youtube video of the song I chose to sing for my recital, which, was *WAY* out of my league.
 So sorry that it's really pitchy, but NOT sorry for trying :).